ifndefJOSH/rust-presentations/rustTypes.md

 	+ Print the new string.
 - Your program should contains a function which performs your evaluation.
 	- It should take a reference to a string slice (i.e., a `&str`)
-	- It should return an `Option<String>` which is empty iff the word passed in is a palindrome.
+	- It should return a tuple `Option<(u8, String)>` where the option is empty iff the word passed in is a palindrome.
 		+ We'll talk more about `Option`s later but you've already seen them.

 # Type Casting